 Overall, I did enjoy the film, mostly for Firth’s performance, and because even when done narrowly, it’s a fascinating tale.
 I suspect that for people who truly want to understand the psychology of not just Crowhurst, but all the men who took part in the race, and its dramatic emotional consequences, the 2006 documentary, DEEP WATER, reviewed here, will remain the first port of call.
 I can also heartily recommend reading The Strange Last Voyage of Donald Crowhurst by the Sunday Times journalists Nicholas Tomalin and Ron Hall.
 This was published immediately after the race, in 1970, and benefited from the authors being able to comb over the log books and other documents that came off Crowhurst's boat, as well as interviewing those involved in the race.
 I found it to be an incredibly well researched and fair-minded book, deeply sympathetic to Crowhurst and quoting liberally from his writings.
 The makers of this film seem to disagree, which I find odd.
 Another valuable book is Chris Eakin's A Race Too Far.
 This covers the race in its entirety, looking at all the participants.
 It therefore goes into less depth on any one of them, and quotes liberally from the Tomalin and Hall book.
 It was published just last year and therefore can interview participants and their families.

-THE MERCY has a running time of c2 hours.
+THE MERCY has a running time of 101 minutes and is rated 12A in the UK for infrequent strong language.
 It will be released in Portugal on November 23rd, in the Netherlands on December 14th, in Australia on February 8th, in the UK on February 9th, in Poland on March 2nd, in France on March 7th, in New Zealand on March 8th and in Germany on March 29th.